-He ran down the street and disappeared, as did the few others on the street who had heard him.
+He tore down the street, as did the few others on the street who had heard him.
 As she watched their panic, Yolei let her lips curl into a malicious smile.
 That's right, she thought.
 Run.
 Scream.
 Cry.
 When I decide it's time, that's all you can do.

 Izzy listened to the others talking to Cody for another moment, then cleared his throat.
 "Well, I hate to get to business after a heartfelt apology like that," he broke in, "but these are important matters, too."